 Alternatives to Refinancing

-If your credit isn’t strong enough for you to qualify for student loan refinancing, you have a few other options to help you manage your student loan payments.
+If your credit isn’t strong enough for you to qualify for student loan refinancing, you have a few other options to help manage your student loan payments.
 Some ideas to explore include:

-• Income-driven repayment plans.
-You may be able to reduce your federal loan monthly payment with an income-driven repayment (IDR) plan, which bases your monthly student loan payments on your income and family size.
-Your monthly payments are typically a percentage of your discretionary income, which usually means you’ll have lower payments.
+Under the three current IDR plans, your monthly payments are typically a percentage of your discretionary income, which usually means you’ll have lower payments.
 At the end of the repayment period, which is 20 or 25 years, depending on the IDR plan, your remaining loan balance is forgiven.

-• Consolidation vs. refinancing: Which is right for you?
 Whether consolidation or refinancing is right for you depends on the type of student loans you have.
-If you have federal student loans, a federal Direct Consolidation loan loan allows you to combine all your loans into one new loan, which can lower your monthly payments by lengthening your loan term.
-The interest rate on the loan will not be lower — it will be a weighted average of the combined interest rates of all of your consolidated loans.
-Consolidation can simplify and streamline your loan payments, and your loans remain federal loans with access to federal benefits and protections.
-However, a longer loan term means you’ll pay more in interest over the life of the loan.
+If you have federal student loans, a federal Direct Consolidation Loan allows you to combine all your loans into one new loan, which can lower your monthly payments by lengthening your loan term.
+The interest rate on the consolidation loan will not be lower, however — the rate is a weighted average of the combined interest rates of all of your consolidated loans.

-If you have private student loans, or a combination of federal and private loans, student loan refinancing lets you combine them into one private loan with a new interest rate and loan terms.
-Ideally, depending on your financial situation, you might be able to secure a new loan with a lower rate and more favorable terms.
 If you’re looking for smaller monthly payments, you may be able to get a longer loan term.
 However, this means that you will likely pay more in interest overall since you are extending the life of the loan.
 On the other hand, if your goal is to refinance student loans to save money, you might be able to get a shorter term and pay off the loan faster, helping to save on interest payments.

-Understanding the Impact of Refinancing on Your Credit Score
+How Refinancing Impacts Your Credit Score

-When you fill out an application for refinancing, lenders do what’s called a hard credit check that usually affects your credit score temporarily.
-The impact is likely to be about five points of reduction to your score, which lasts up to 12 months, according to the credit bureau Experian.
+Refinancing can have an impact on your credit score.
+When you fill out an application for refinancing, lenders do what’s called a hard credit check that can negatively affect your score.
+The impact is likely to be less than five points of reduction to your score, and the effect is usually temporary, lasting no longer than 12 months, according to the credit bureau Experian.

 Finally, keep paying off your existing student loans during the refinancing process.
 If you stop repaying them before refinancing is complete, your credit score may be negatively affected.